Heterodox Libraries Symposium

 Call for Proposals: Lightning Talks / Papers

-Submissions should demonstrate how the proposed lightning talk / paper will address the symposium theme of human authorship — broadly, creatively, and courageously construed.
+Submissions should demonstrate how the proposed spark talk / paper will address the symposium theme of human authorship — broadly, creatively, and courageously construed.
 Presenters may share creative works, research (or research-in-progress), pedagogy and teaching examples, perspective pieces, or other practical applications related to the theme.
 Topics of interest include:

 • Human creativity and creative works